RecepCelik1/Vat/README.md

 # Replace the 'src' folder with the 'src' folder from my repository.
 # Return to the terminal and run the following commands sequentially:

-  npm install -D tailwindcss
+  * "npm install -D tailwindcss"
-  npx tailwindcss init
+  * "npx tailwindcss init"

 # Replace the code in the 'tailwind.config.js' file with the following: